What is Ski Touring?

 Touring skis will need to be light enough to hike up a mountain but also stable enough to ski in varied conditions.
 Some skiers like a shorter ski to ensure their setup is as lightweight as possible.
 There are endless models and styles to sort through, so we’ve listed options ranging from beginner backcountry skis to models suitable for seasoned ski tourers looking for an upgrade.
 Here is our list of the best touring skis:

-Blizzard Zero G 105 – CA$900
+Blizzard Zero G 105 – from £740 / US$950

-2174g (179cm)
+2740g (179cm)

 Ski Touring Bindings

 Ski touring bindings are the most important function for your touring setup.
-Touring specific bindings grant skis the ability to unlatch their heel, making the uphill ‘glide’ possible.
-There are a variety of binding options from lightweight pin binders to resort capable frame bindings.
+Touring-specific bindings grant skis the ability to unlatch their heel, making the uphill ‘glide’ possible.
+There are a variety of binding options from lightweight pin binders to resort-capable frame bindings.
 We’ve listed the styles available and our favourite models.
 Here is our list of the best ski touring bindings:

-Marker F12 Alpine Touring Binding – CA$500
+Marker F12 Alpine Touring Binding – from £330 / US$425

 2360g per pair

 The Marker F12 Alpine Touring Binding is what is called a frame binding.
 This is a different setup to the other bindings on our list.
 When using a frame binding on the uphill ascent, backcountry skiers will have their boots locked into the binding, while the binding itself is unlatched from the ski at the heel to allow gliding movement.
-The pros of the Marker F12 is that this binding can double up as your everyday resort setup.
+The pros of the Marker F12 are that this binding can double up as your everyday resort setup.
 It can also fit a regular downhill boot.
 This binding is a good option for beginner backcountry skiers.
 It is durable, and skis like an alpine binding.
 When in walk mode, the frame lift is very stable and easy to get the hang of.
 As for cons, the binding is a lot heavier than the competing pin bindings.
 When first getting into ski touring this shouldn’t be too much of a problem but over time a skier will most likely need to upgrade to something more lightweight.

 Overall, the Marker F12 Alpine Touring Binding is a great option for new ski tourers.
 Price-wise it is on the cheaper side but an upgrade might be needed after a few seasons of ski touring.

-Solomon S/Lab Shift – CA$700
+Salomon S/Lab Shift – £460 / US$590

 1700g per pair

-The Solomon S/Lab Shift has quickly become one of the most popular touring bindings.
+The Salomon S/Lab Shift has quickly become one of the most popular touring bindings.
 It appeals to a range of backcountry skiers as it transitions from an uphill pin binding to a full alpine downhill toe piece.
 A pin binding is when there are two steel pins on the front binding piece that snap into place with the toe of a compatible boot.
-This allows a more natural uphill glide, and less weight as the binding requires no frame.
+This allows a more natural uphill glide and less weight as the binding requires no frame.
 As for downhill, the Shift can transition into an alpine toe piece offering maximum control and durability on the descent.
-The Solomon Shift is therefore the ideal resort-touring hybrid.
+The Salomon Shift is therefore the ideal resort-touring hybrid.
 It is the perfect binding for those wanting a one-size-fits-all ski setup allowing you to split your time between resort and backcountry.
 You can ski aggressively on the downhill as your power transmission from boot to ski is similar to that of a typical alpine binding.

-Marker Kingpin – CA$500
+Marker Kingpin – from £399 / US$510

-1320g per pair
+1390g per pair

 The Marker Kingpin offers a pin toe piece and a traditional alpine heel.
 The uphill function is the same as most pin bindings but on the downhill, you are clipped into a heel piece similar to that of regular alpine bindings.
 This allows for more aggressive skiing without sacrificing weight.
 It is ideal for backcountry skiers who like to focus on challenging downhill terrain but appreciate lightweight equipment.

-Dynafit Rotation – CA$700
+Dynafit Rotation – from £415 / US$535

 1198g per pair

-The Dynafit Rotation is a true ultra lightweight binding.
-It is top of the line tech offering a rotating toe piece and heel piece.
+The Dynafit Rotation is a true ultra-lightweight binding.
+It is top-of-the-line tech offering a rotating toe piece and heel piece.
 Transition from walk to ski mode is simple and user friendly.
 When it comes to the downhill, pin bindings in general take some time to get used to as your power transmission from boot to ski has less points of contact.
 That being said, the Dynafit Rotation’s downhill performance holds up to some heavier pin bindings.
 The Rotation is great for skiers who want the lightest setup but don’t want to hinder their downhill performance.

 Avalanche Safety Equipment